 The future of drones looks highly promising.
 Gartner predicts that the global drone market will grow substantially over the next few years.

-"Drone growth will occur across the four main segments of the enterprise industry: Agriculture, construction and mining, insurance, and media and telecommunications," told Business Insider.
+For example, Business Insider expects global drone shipments to rise to 2.4 million by 2023 -- a 66.8% compound annual growth rate.
+"Drone growth will occur across the four main segments of the enterprise industry: Agriculture, construction and mining, insurance, and media and telecommunications," explains Business Insider.

-It is not inconceivable that micro-drones will become commonplace in military and commercial/industrial applications in the not too distant future.
+It is not inconceivable that micro-drones will become commonplace in military and commercial/industrial applications in the not-too-distant future.
 Much like the recent pocket-sized drones recently commissioned by the U.S. Army.

-Development in flight control algorithms, machine vision, and onboard processing power will further enable drones to make decisions themselves, rather than relying on human input, further improving the drones' reaction time and speed.
+Who knows, perhaps microscopic drones might not be too far away.
+Development in flight control algorithms, machine vision, and onboard processing power will enable drones to make decisions rather than rely on human input, further improving the drones' reaction time and speed.